Business and Event Operations

 CITY OF EAST PEORIA TEMPORARY RESTAURANT AND BAR OUTDOOR SPACE GUIDANCE

-May 28, 2020 - As part of Phase 3 of the State of Illinois’ reopening plan which takes effect Friday, May 29, 2020, East Peoria restaurants and bars can apply for a free permit for to allow for outdoor service.
+As part of Phase 3 of the State of Illinois’ reopening plan which took effect Friday, May 29, 2020, East Peoria restaurants and bars can apply for a free permit for to allow for outdoor service.

 The following is a summary of the restaurant and bar outdoor space guidance:

 - Follow all State of Illinois COVID-19 guidance.

 - Social distancing shall be observed at all times.

 - Access to beer gardens shall be allowed through an outside entrance.

 - Liquor license holders may serve alcohol in these temporarily expanded areas.

 - Live music may be performed outside without electronic amplification and by no more than two (2) instrumentalists plus a vocalist but only if the premises has obtained the required license under Code 3-3-1.4.